 A couple of millennia ago, God became a human baby.
 God Almighty, who has everything and does not need anything, turns into this bundle of joy, helpless without His parents.

 Why did God become human and needy?
 Why would He put Himself in such a position?

 I think we need to stop expecting anything conventional from the creative Godhead, the One who thought up the entire universe.
-It is in His nature to be extraordinary and solve problems with out-of-the-box thinking; our estrangement from God was developing a great divide between Him and His creation on planet Earth.
-This represented a major problem that needed to be addressed.
+It is in His nature to be extraordinary and solve problems with out-of-the-box thinking.

-The problem was created a long time ago, when seeds of distrust were sown.
+A major problem was created a long time ago, when seeds of distrust were sown.
 A snake asked one simple question: “Did God really say?”
-This question threw us permanently off.
-We started assuming things about God that aren’t true.
+This question threw us off permanently.
+We started assuming things about God that were not true.
 Ever since, there has been fear, misinformation, and a lot of superstition.

 Actions sometimes speak louder than words.
 Here is one very loud action: the Word became human; the Immortal became mortal; God became one of us.
-God came to our home turf and lived in the neighborhood.
+He came to our home turf and lived in the neighborhood.
 We could literally touch Him.
 We could put a face to His name.
-Looking into His face, we could see the One whose name is ‘Yahweh saves’, also known as Jesus, the Messiah.
-He came to bridge the great divide.
+Looking into His face, we could see the One whose name is “Yahweh saves”, aka Jesus, the Messiah.

 “There He was to everyone’s delight in the middle of the night.
 What a beautiful wondrous sight!” – Basically Two